div-ops123/Terraform-Project-2/README.md

 #### Deployment Guide

-## 1. Configuring Remote State Management with S3 and DynamoDB
+## A. Configuring Remote State Management with S3 and DynamoDB

 **Run the Bootstrap**:
 1. Navigate to the `bootstrap/` directory: